mmelvin0581/fishingdotlife/blog/what-is-fishing-dot-life.md

 (TODO: insert image of rods and reels)

-- Tsunami SaltX 6000 spooled with 30 lb Invisibraid on an 8ft XH Tsunami Carbon Shield.
+* Tsunami SaltX 6000 spooled with 30 lb Invisibraid on an 8ft XH Tsunami Carbon Shield
-  - (TODO: detail reel and rod specs)
+  * (TODO: detail reel and rod specs)
-  - (TODO: detail reel and rod specs)
+  * (TODO: detail reel and rod specs)
-- Penn Fierce 3 6000 9ft surf combo spooled with 30 lb PowerPro
+* Penn Fierce 3 6000 9ft surf combo spooled with 30 lb PowerPro
-  - (TODO: detail reel and rod specs)
+  * (TODO: detail reel and rod specs)
-  - (TODO: detail reel and rod specs)
+  * (TODO: detail reel and rod specs)
-- Penn Spinfisher 4500 spooled with 15 lb PowerPro on a 7ft Star rod
+* Penn Spinfisher 4500 spooled with 15 lb PowerPro on a 7ft Star rod
-  - (TODO: detail reel and rod specs)
+  * (TODO: detail reel and rod specs)
-  - (TODO: detail reel and rod specs)
+  * (TODO: detail reel and rod specs)
-- Penn Battle 2 3000 spooled with 10 lb PowerPro on a Temple Fork Outfitters rod
+* Penn Battle 2 3000 spooled with 10 lb PowerPro on a Temple Fork Outfitters rod
-  - (TODO: detail reel and rod specs)
+  * (TODO: detail reel and rod specs)
-  - (TODO: detail reel and rod specs)
+  * (TODO: detail reel and rod specs)
-- Diawa Fuego LT 3000 spooled with 10 lb PowerPro on a Temple Fork Outfitters rod
+* Diawa Fuego LT 3000 spooled with 10 lb PowerPro on a Temple Fork Outfitters rod
-  - (TODO: detail reel and rod specs)
+  * (TODO: detail reel and rod specs)
-  - (TODO: detail reel and rod specs)
+  * (TODO: detail reel and rod specs)
-- Diawa Fuego LT 2500 spooled with 10 lb PowerPro on a Temple Fork Outfitters rod
+* Diawa Fuego LT 2500 spooled with 10 lb PowerPro on a Temple Fork Outfitters rod
-  - (TODO: detail reel and rod specs)
+  * (TODO: detail reel and rod specs)
-  - (TODO: detail reel and rod specs)
+  * (TODO: detail reel and rod specs)

 ### Right gear, no fish...